-Although she has worked in many mediums over the years, she now works almost exclusively in acrylics.
+Although Nan has worked in many mediums over the years, she now works almost exclusively in acrylics.
 She has made her peace with their quick drying time and loves their versatility.
 She uses many layers of thin paint on a smooth panel.
-Nan revels in detail, and enjoys doing small and even miniature paintings.
-She considers “render,” “tight,” and “it looks like a photograph,” to be compliments, while “loosening up” is not one of her goals.
+Working from her own photographs, she specializes in miniature (25 square inches or less) and small (up to 35 square inches) photorealistic New England landscape scenes.
+The process of creating a beautifully rendered painting from the photograph takes many painstaking steps, starting with size 8 (5/32") or smaller flat brushes and continuing with many hours of meticulous detailing using a size 0 round brush (1/32" in diameter).
+Because everything is downsized, these paintings can take as long or longer than completing a larger piece using large brushes.
+It takes Nan about two weeks to complete a painting; she loves the challenge of creating these small, intimate works of art.
+She revels in detail and considers “render,” “tight,” and “it looks like a photograph,” to be compliments, while “loosening up” is not one of her goals.

-Her work is in collections in Arizona, California, Florida, Maine, Maryland, Massachusetts, Missouri, New Hampshire, New Jersey, New York, South Carolina, and England.
+Her work is in collections in Arizona, California, Connecticut, Florida, Indiana, Louisiana, Maine, Maryland, Massachusetts, Missouri, New Hampshire, New Jersey, New York, Rhode Island, South Carolina, Virginia, and England.
 Over the years, her paintings have won several awards.
 She is a Signature Member of the International Society of Acrylic Painters (formerly National Acrylic Painters' Association) an Associate Member of The Miniature Painters, Sculptors & Gravers Society of Washington, D.C.
-(MPSGS), and a member of the Association of Miniature Artists.
-Nan also holds memberships in the Hillsborough Area Artisans and NH Made.
+(MPSGS), and a member of The Association of Miniature Artists.